TamsynnImogen/Python-SOD-Viewer/README.md

 ##### Credits
-- somaZ for their work on the SOD plugin for Blender
+- SomaZ for their work on the SOD plugin for Blender